department-of-veterans-affairs/vets-api/README.md

 **DO NOT commit Gemfile modifications that result from local builds without sidekiq enterprise if you do not have it enabled on your development system**

-Once you have the `EXCLUDE_SIDEKIQ_ENTERPRISE` set you can run the application with:
 ```
 make up
 ```